Monte Carlo Diagonalization for Hubbard Model: Monte Carlo Diagonalization

 \subsection{Subspace of the Green function}

 The Green function can be expressed in the Lehmann representation as:

 where the index $\mu$ is shorthand for both the site index $i$ and the spin index $\sigma$:

+$\eta$ is the Lorentzian broadening.
 As we did for the ground state calculation, we also want to reduce the fraction of states necessary to compute the Green function, and thus we need to construct a truncated basis of the excited sectors.
 We construct $\tilde{\mathcal{F}}^\pm$ by applying every $\hat{c}_{\mu}^{(\dag)}$ to every state in $\tilde{\mathcal{F}}$ and keeping each state only once: